Hi, my name is Lenny

 Sept - Dec 2016

-At SMART, I built a cross-platform C++ API to change pen settings when they contact a SMART Board© and fixed cross-platform bugs related to SMART Board© driver diagnostics tools.
-Working with 4 other interns, we built an educational game with Node.js that was demoed at the BETT 2017 trade show.
+The theme of this internship was to improve SMART Board© diagnostic tools on OS X and Windows computers.
+This included developing a cross-platform C++ API to change pen settings when pens touched a SMART Board and fixing cross-platform Qt bugs.
+Working with 4 other interns, we built an educational game with Node.js that demoed at the BETT 2017 trade show.

 Application Developer Intern | Toronto, ON